 Global HQ – Washington DC Anacostia

-Bureaus- Atlanta, Georgia; Birmingham, Alabama; Detroit, Michigan; Los Angeles, CA; Chicago, Illinois; New Orleans, LA; Houston, TX; New York City, NY; and Raleigh, North Carolina; San Juan, Puerto Rico, and Port au Prince, Haiti.
+Bureaus- Atlanta, Georgia; Birmingham, Alabama; Detroit, Michigan; Compton, CA; Chicago, Illinois; New Orleans, LA; Dallas, TX; New York City, NY; and Memphis, TN, Chartotte, North Carolina; San Juan, Puerto Rico, and Port au Prince, Haiti.

 Supplying in-depth and actionable intelligence and forward looking news on financial, regulatory, commodity and political risk for Middle East and North Africa with special attention to gateway markets such as Tunisia and Jordan for the growth markets of Libya, Algeria, Iraq and Oman.

 Financial industry research teams based in Amman and Tunis compile, in cooperation with staff based in MENA, a full database of critical financial information (M&A, debt, P&L, company info and top officers) and relevant regulatory/legislative documents.

 Regional HQ – Baghdad, Iraq; Tripoli, Libya; and Muscat, Oman.

 Bureaus – Basra, Iraq; Erbil, Iraq; Alexandria, Egypt; Benghazi, Libya; Riyadh, Saudi Arabia; Teheran; Muscat Oman; Manama, Bahrain; and Abu Dhabi, UAE.